Cycling the Road to Hell, Wales.

-We wondered why this climb is coined “The Road to Hell”?
+We wondered why this climb is coined “The Road to Hell” -- and frankly, we still aren’t quite sure.
 There are no signs nor any indication of lucifer, hell, an inferno, underworld activity, spirits or otherwise - nothing.
-The name is really more of a paradox as the climb is quite wonderful.
+The name is really quite a head scratcher, as the climb is quite wonderful.

-We can attest that it is as windy as hell at the top!
+We can attest that it is as windy as hell at the top . . . perhaps that explains it?

-This is one of the longest of the 100 Greatest Cycling Climbs (Britain) at 11 km (the longest is 11.3 km).
-Those 11 km average only 3.2% and the steepest stretch is 570 meters at 14.4% but even that is mitigated by a 1.5 km -4.1% descent immediately following it.
+This is one of the longest of the 100 Greatest Cycling Climbs, Britain at 11 km (the longest climb on that list is 11.3 km).
+The 11 km of this climb average only 3.2%, with the steepest stretch being 570 meters at 14.4% -- but even that is mitigated by a 1.5 km -4.1% descent immediately following it.

-The first segment of roadway is quite narrow, but that widens about 5 km up the road.
+The first segment of roadway is quite narrow, but it widens about five km up the road.

-The climb finishes near the northern tip of Lyn Brenig Reservoir (used to control the flow of the River Dee).
+The climb finishes near the northern tip of Lyn Brenig Reservoir, which used to control the flow of the River Dee.

 We encountered some amazing cloud formations along this climb (consistent with other Top 100’s we completed in Wales).